-Yes, by experiencing an internship it means that when starting the Shell Graduate Programme, you already know a lot about the business, from processes and systems such as IT system, HR online, through to things like, how to ask questions to the right people, understanding the culture, the importance of safety in the workplace, expectations of the job and exposure to pressures of the energy industry.
+Yes, experiencing an internship meant that by the time I entered the Shell Graduate Programme, I already knew a lot about the business.
+I was knowledgeable of the processes and systems, how to ask questions to the right people, the culture, the importance of safety in the workplace, and the expectations of the job.

 Describe what makes Shell’s Assessed Internship Programme unique?

-Having your own project that gives you responsibility and makes it easier to ask questions and gain respect from the people you’re working with.
-The culture is so great for learning; everyone wants to help you and pass on as much knowledge as they can to you; you never feel like you can’t ask a question.
+Having your own project that gives you responsibility.
+The culture is so great for learning; everyone wants to help you and pass on as much knowledge as they can to you.
+You never feel like you can’t ask a question.

-There is such a strong safety culture that you feel safe and it’s a great way to be introduced to the industry.
+There is such a strong safety culture.
+You feel safe and it’s a great way to be introduced to the industry.